 of this Plan.
 Compliance and monitoring is shared by all Simon's Rock department heads

-and the College's Provost Leadership Council.
+and the College's Senior Leadership Team.
 Together, they are responsible for assessing

 the risks associated with maintaining and transmitting CPI and implementing procedures

 to minimize those risks to Simon’s Rock.